Do you have a marketing strategy?

 Google Search Console

-The most important metrics that should be monitored are:
+The most important metrics that should be monitored include:

 - Likes and Reactions to your Posts